-Belhaven College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate's, bachelor's and master's degrees.
-The Department of Music is an accredited institutional member of the National Association of Schools of Music.
-The Department of Art is an accredited institutional member of the National Association of Schools of Art and Design.
-Belhaven College through its Division of Business Administration has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration, Master of Science in Management, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Management, and Bachelor of Business Administration.
+Belhaven College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate's, bachelor's, and master's degrees.
+The department of music is an accredited institutional member of the National Association of Schools of Music.
+The department of art is an accredited institutional member of the National Association of Schools of Art and Design.
+Belhaven College through its division of business administration has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration, Bachelor of Science in Accounting, Bachelor of Science in Business Administration, and Bachelor of Business Administration.